 A demo version of the game will be available to try at the \"HammyCon\" festival, which will be held in Moscow from December 20 to 22.

 Lead developer Igor Khuraskin noted that this method is usually used in cinema, but the team adapted it for games.
-Now, creating a character is like shooting a movie: the actor performs his scenes, which are then transferred to the game.
+Now, creating a character is like filming a movie: the actor performs his scenes, which are then transferred to the game.

 Read more on the topic: